From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Connecting DV and CV States via the Tomographic JS and HP Maps

 They act as $\hat{\mathcal{U}}(m,\Omega)$, $\hat{\mathcal{D}}(m,\Omega)$ on $S_{2j}$ and zero otherwise.
-Then the transition from the full symplectic tomogram to the spin tomogram and its partial inverted transformation to the restricted symplectic tomogram are \begin{widetext}
+Then the transition from the full symplectic tomogram of the two-mode bosonic state to the spin tomogram of the spin-$j$ state and its partial inverted transformation to the restricted symplectic tomogram are